 Do you know that Dr. Owusu Afriyie Akoto is one of the sons of Baffour Osei Akoto, a popular politician and traditional leader who served as Senior Linguist under three Ashanti Kings?
 Baffour Osei Akoto was a staunch anti-Nkrumahist who formed the National Liberation Movement (NLM) – the parent party of today’s New Patriotic Party (NPP).

 Forget the all-black hair; Dr. Afriyie is not as young as you may be thinking!
-Born in 1949, he will soon clock 68, and is married with eight children.
+Born in 1949, he is 68, and is married with eight children.